 The training was well received.
 According to the technical publications manager, “The soldiers thought the equipment was worthwhile and applicable to what they were doing.
 They were happy with the technology that we brought over and found it extremely beneficial.”
 The experience also had a lasting impact on ILS-INC employees.
 After working with the soldiers directly, they have more respect for the job they do and the need for equipment we work on.
 The program manager remarked, “I have come to appreciate the job we provide to the government and, more importantly, to the soldier in the field.
 I was able to see the positive effects being made and the pride in our soldiers in the work they were doing.
 It gave me first-hand experience in the effects we as a company can have on so many lives that depend on us to provide the best support for them to safely understand, learn, maintain, and effectively utilize the equipment provided to them.
 Every day I look forward to working with our customers in meeting these challenges and improving support.”

 ILS-INC’s direct soldier support efforts have since opened new doors for the company.
 ILS-INC was awarded a multi-million dollar subcontract for the Advanced Medium Mobile Power Sources (AMMPS) program.
-Dwight Cale, who was program manager for AMMPS, said the program brought ILS-INC a lot of growth.
+Our program manager for AMMPS said the contract brought ILS-INC a lot of growth.
 “It was an all-encompassing logistics effort,” he remarked.

 Success Past, Present and Future

-International Logistics Systems, Inc. (ILS-INC) founder and pesident Walter Grinnell attributes the company’s success to the employees.
+ILS-INC founder and president Walter Grinnell attributes the company’s success to the employees.
 “They all do an exceptional job.
 They are schedule oriented and have always performed and met requirements.”
 The company has a strong basis in teamwork.
-“Everybody helps everybody,” Mr. Grinnell proclaimed, and he feels this is a significant strength among the employees.
-Technical illustrator Ed Held agrees.
+“Everybody helps everybody,” Grinnell proclaimed, and he feels this is a significant strength among the employees.
+Our Technical illustrator agrees.
 “Everyone works together, which is key,” he said.
 “A team who works together succeeds together.”

 The ILS-INC team is not only successful but also proud of the company’s accomplishments, and employees are quick to boast about their work.
-“The Buffalo was in a movie,” Held exclaimed.
+“The Buffalo was in a movie,” our Technical Illustrator exclaimed.
 “It’s even a toy now.
 That’s cool.
 I actually sat in that thing when someone was driving it and got to see it built from the ground up.”
-Similarly, operations manager Jason Coon said some of his most memorable experiences with the company were “being able to work with unmanned vehicles in the field and seeing how they can be utilized.”
+Similarly, our Operations Manager said some of his most memorable experiences with the company were “being able to work with unmanned vehicles in the field and seeing how they can be utilized.”

-This enthusiasm combined with ILS-INC’s past success is indicative of its future potential.
-Mr. Coons’ goals for the company are to “continue growing, maintain our current customer base, expand our customer base, and look for new areas to grow the company into, whether it is Research and Development (R&D), refurbishment, or Contractor Logistics Support (CLS).”
-Mr. Grinnell simply hopes to keep his original goals for the company thriving, to “continue to provide a good working atmosphere for employees and stability of employment” while delivering the high level of service our customers have come to expect.
+This enthusiasm combined with ILS-INC’s past success is indicative of our future potential.
+Grinnell hopes to keep his original goals for the company thriving, to “continue to provide a good working atmosphere for employees and stability of employment” while delivering the high level of service our customers have come to expect.